 Researchers discovered decades ago that nitric oxide production in the endothelial cells lining the arteries is key to the health of the cardiovascular system.

 As we age, there is an increase in oxidative stress in the body and a decrease in nitric oxide bioavailability.
 This reduction in nitric oxide directly drives the stiffening of the arteries seen in CVD.[ref]

 What causes the increase in ROS over what the cell needs as we age?
-Things like chronic infection, mold toxins, and heavy metals.
+Things like chronic inflammation, mold toxins, gum disease, and heavy metals.

 Exercise, heart health, and NOS3

-Good blood flow and transport of oxygen are essential for athletic performance, and nitric oxide is one variable athletes target in order to increase their endothelial function.
+Good blood flow and oxygen transport are essential for athletic performance, and nitric oxide is one variable athletes target to increase their endothelial function.

 Exercise causes increased blood flow and increased shear stress in the blood vessels.
-This increase causes eNOS to be released and it is why exercise helps to lower blood pressure for some people.[ref]
+This increase causes eNOS to be released, which is why exercise helps lower blood pressure for some people.[ref]

 Quite a few studies on the NOS3 gene variants point to interactions with cardiovascular disease risk and blood pressure.
-For many studies, though the increase in risk is statistically significant, but not large.
+In many studies, though, the increase in risk is statistically significant but not really very large.
 I encourage you to read through the research studies referenced.

-Genetics may increase your susceptibility to coronary artery disease, but CAD is going to end up being due to a combination of lifestyle / environmental factors along with the genes.
+Genetics may increase your susceptibility to coronary artery disease, but CAD is going to end up being due to a combination of lifestyle and environmental factors along with the genes.